datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

 * Be able to extract summary pixel values from a raster.
 * Know how to save summary values to a .csv file.
 * Be able to plot summary pixel values using `ggplot()`.
-* Have experience comparing NDVI values between to different sites.
+* Have experience comparing NDVI values between two different sites.

-###Challenge Code
-Throughout the lesson we have Challenges that reinforce learned skills.
-Possible solutions to the challenges are not posted on this page, however, the code for each challenge is in the `R` code that can be downloaded for this lesson (see footer on this page).

-###Things You'll Need To Complete This Lesson

-Please be sure you have the most current version of `R` and, preferably, RStudio to write your code.
+**To complete this lesson:** you will need the most current version of R, and preferably RStudio, loaded on your computer.

 ###R Libraries to Install: